umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 You will be able to change the setup of your gallery.
 This could be the size of the images or the background color of the whole container.
-Below you can see how the gally would look with image width 20%, and a blue background color.
+Below you can see how the gallery would look with image width at 20%, and a blue background color.

 ![movePage.jpg](images/The-Gallery.png)